karanm-emipro/karanm.github.io/docs/v17/submit-arn.md

 <br/>

+> [!NOTE]
-> **Note** : When submitting a shipment request, the requested pickup date must be a minimum of two business days after the current date.
+> When submitting a shipment request, the requested pickup date must be a minimum of two business days after the current date.